 With free and premium security plans, Avast established itself as one of the top antivirus software in the market.
 The famed software offers packages for individuals and small businesses that help to detect and eliminate viruses and malware swiftly.
 Furthermore, it provides proper protection for your mobile device.

-Avast provides you with a safe data shredder, a SecureLine VPN, to browse the internet while keeping prying eyes away, its own password managing program, a Sandbox feature to securely test and run applications and take threats out and webcam protection.
+Avast provides a safe data shredder, a SecureLine VPN to browse the internet while keeping prying eyes away, a password-managing program, a Sandbox feature to securely test and run applications and remove threats, and webcam protection.

-We’ve chosen the following categories to compare the two antivirus software and see which of them wins in each category.
+We’ve chosen the following categories to compare the two antivirus software and see which wins in each category.

 Features

-We should inform you that MD and Avast free nearly provide the same features, with the same level.
-Avast offers advanced protective features, beginning with Avast paid plans.
-So, in this comparison of features, we will compare the free features from Avast with Microsoft Defender first and factor in the premium features as well.
+We should inform you that MD and Avast free nearly provide the same features at the same level.
+Avast offers advanced protective features, beginning with paid plans.
+So, in this feature comparison, we will compare the free features from Avast with Microsoft Defender first and factor in the premium features as well.

 Microsoft Defender

-For a built-in free antivirus software, Microsoft Defender offers outstanding protection.
+For built-in free antivirus software, Microsoft Defender offers outstanding protection.
 It works in the background of your system, performs security scans, and detects and eliminates malicious factors.
-When MD detects a malicious program or file, it automatically blocks and deletes the said file.
-Additionally, MD works in the background to download and install the system’s and software’s latest updates without the need for manual download and installation.
+When MD detects a malicious program or file, it automatically blocks and deletes it.
+Additionally, MD works in the background to download and install the latest updates to the system and software without manual download and installation.

 One preferable feature we found in Microsoft Defender is its Parental Control feature.
 This feature helps you protect your children online during their screen time.
-Whether setting a timer on specific applications, preventing access to harmful websites, games or applications or even assembling a weekly report of your children’s time online, MD offers further extensive parental features.
+MD offers extensive parental features, whether setting a timer on specific applications, preventing access to harmful websites, games, or applications, or even assembling a weekly report of your children’s time online.

 Avast